County Cork: Places of interest

 Tourist sites include the Blarney Stone at Blarney Castle, Blarney.
 The port of Cobh in County Cork was the point of embarkation for many Irish emigrants travelling to Australia, Canada, New Zealand, South Africa or the United States.
 Cobh (at the time named 'Queenstown') was the last stop of the RMS Titanic before it departed on its fated journey.

 Fota Wildlife Park, on Fota Island, is also a tourist attraction.
 Nearby is Fota House and Gardens and the Fota Golf Club and Resort; a European Tour standard golf course which hosted the Irish Open in 2001, 2002 and 2014.

 West Cork is known for its rugged natural environment, beaches and social atmosphere, and is a common destination for British, German, French and Dutch tourists.

 Economy

-The South-West Region, comprising counties Cork and Kerry, contributes € 24,877 million (US$39.3 billion) (2005 values; 2008 exchange rate) towards the Irish GDP.
-The harbour area to the immediate east of the city is home to many pharmaceutical and medical companies.
+The South-West Region, comprising counties Cork and Kerry, contributed €103.2 billion (approximately US$111.6 billion) towards the Irish GDP in 2020.

+The harbour area east of Cork city is home to many pharmaceutical and medical companies.
 Mahon Point Shopping Centre is Cork's largest, and Munster's second-largest, shopping centre; it contains over 75 stores including a retail park.
 The Golden Vale is among the most productive farmland for dairy in Ireland.
-The chief milk processor is Dairygold, a farmer-owned co-operative based in Mitchelstown, which processes 1.4 billion liters a year, converting the milk into cheeses and powder dairy nutrition for infant formula.
+The chief milk processor is Dairygold, a farmer-owned co-operative based in Mitchelstown, which processes 1.4 billion litres a year, converting the milk into cheeses and powder dairy nutrition for infant formula.